jakecyr/pro-coder/README.md

 ## Installation

-Install from the VSCode extensions menu by searching for "Pro Coder".
+Install from the VSCode extensions menu by searching for "Pro Coder" or install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=JakeCyr.pro-coder).

 ## Usage